Auo/node-pixelpi/README.md

 # node-pixelpi
+⚠ **Unmaintained** ⚠

-Loads .bmp images and outputs them to a led matrix constructed with the ws2812b led-strip, animations and static Inspired by [Game Frame](http://ledseq.com/) and [Pixel pi](https://github.com/marian42/pixelpi)
+Loads `.bmp` images and outputs them to a led matrix constructed with the ws2812b led-strip, animations and static Inspired by [Game Frame](http://ledseq.com/) and [Pixel pi](https://github.com/marian42/pixelpi)

 ## Requirement